pulumi/foundational-training/module-16-advance-cicd/README.md

 In this module, you will learn advanced topics that make up a robust infrastructure CI/CD pipeline through guided exercises.
 You will use Pulumi tooling to take your cloud infrastructure pipeline one step closer to production.

-This module introduces users to advanced DevOps best practices.
-You will add compliance checks via policies, drift detection, and isolated test environments to an existing GitHub Actions pipeline.

 ---

-# Module 16 - Advanced CI/CD - 🎯 Learning Objectives
+## Module 16 - Advanced CI/CD - 🎯 Learning Objectives

 - Learn how to build an advanced CI pipeline to enforce compliance and correct drift.
 - Add dynamic credentials to your stack by configuring Pulumi ESC.